filamentphp/filament/packages/app/docs/10-tenancy.md

 }
 ```

-For this to work, the domain of your tenant context needs to specify the 'tenant' parameter
+For this to work, the domain of your tenant context needs to specify the `tenant` parameter

 ```php
 use Filament\Context;